Gonna Fly Now: Year-end charts

+Certifications

 In popular culture

-Due to its original use, the song (or a soundalike of it) is used frequently in various forms of popular media where a main character is forced to train hard in order to defeat an opponent, often during a montage sequence.

-Renditions of the song without lyrics were used by the groundbreaking Toronto newscast CityPulse beginning in 1976, with an arrangement by Maynard Ferguson.
-The theme was subsequently remixed and rearranged every few years, until 2002.

-The song was also used in a 1994 episode of The Fresh Prince of Bel-Air, during Will Smith's visit to Philadelphia.

-Elements of "Gonna Fly Now" are incorporated in "Bucky Done Gun", a song off M.I.A.'s album Arular.

-French radio

 The daily French radio program Les Grosses Têtes, on the RTL French radio network, uses an arrangement by Gaya Bécaud from "Gonna Fly Now".

-Ice hockey

-The Finnish professional ice hockey team Jokerit from the KHL uses "Gonna Fly Now" as their goal song.

-Politics

-American politician and former Vice President Walter Mondale used "Gonna Fly Now" as his presidential campaign song in 1984.

-American President Donald Trump also used "Gonna Fly Now" at his 2016 presidential campaign rallies.
-When composer Bill Conti was asked what he thought of Trump's use of the song, Conti stated: “I think it’s great.
+American businessman Donald Trump used "Gonna Fly Now" at his 2016 presidential campaign rallies.
+When composer Bill Conti was asked what he thought of Trump's use of the song, Conti stated: “I think it's great.
 I’m an equal opportunity kind of guy.
 The song is my creation.
 And anytime something I create is used, I am happy about that.
 Music has no politics attached to it."
+The Finnish ice hockey team Jokerit uses "Gonna Fly Now" as its goal song.